 We have written already about the potentially high charges when ringing an 1890 number – but now we are looking at 1850 numbers and how much you will be charged when calling such numbers from your landline or mobile phone.

-The thing that gets many people angry is that even when their phone plan or bundle includes unlimited calls to landlines – they still get charged for 1850 and 1890 numbers.
+The main thing that gets people angry – is that even when their phone plan or bundle includes unlimited calls to landlines – they still get charged for 1850 and 1890 numbers.
 These numbers are excluded by the majority of Irish mobile providers from the “inclusive” minutes.

 1850 numbers are charged at a flat rate per call – regardless of how long you stay on the line.
 So for long calls (which many of them are these days) using 1850 is usually better for customers than an 1890 number.